doctrine/DoctrineMigrationsBundle/UPGRADE.md

 Type declarations have been added to all method signatures and properties.
 You might have to adjust your own code to abide by the new type declarations.

+## BC break: Removed support for container-aware migrations

+* Migrations that implement `ContainerAwareInterface` will no longer have the container injected automatically.
+* The `ContainerAwareMigrationFactory` class has been removed.

 ## From 2.x to 3.0.0

 - The configuration for the migration namespace and directory changed as follows: